Temple Mount: Temple Mount

 The term Har haBayīt – commonly translated as "Temple Mount" in English – was first used in the books of Micah (4:1) and Jeremiah (26:18), literally as "Mount of the House", a literary variation of the longer phrase "Mountain of the House of the Lord".
 The abbreviation was not used again in the later books of the Hebrew Bible or in the New Testament.
-The term remained in use throughout the Second Temple period, although the term “Mount Zion”, which today refers to the eastern hill of ancient Jerusalem, was used more frequently.
+The term remained in use throughout the Second Temple period, although the term "Mount Zion", which today refers to the eastern hill of ancient Jerusalem, was used more frequently.
 Both terms are in use in the Book of Maccabees.
 The term Har haBayīt is used throughout the Mishnah and later Talmudic texts.

 The exact moment when the concept of the Mount as a topographical feature separate from the Temple or the city itself first came into existence is a matter of debate among scholars.
 According to Eliav, it was during the first century CE, after the destruction of the Second Temple.
 Shahar and Shatzman reached different conclusions.
 In the Books of Chronicles, edited at the end of the Persian period, the mountain is already referred to as a distinct entity.
 In 2 Chronicles, Solomon's Temple was constructed on Mount Moriah (3:1), and Manasseh's atonement for his sins is associated with the Mountain of the House of the Lord (33:15).
 The conception of the Temple as being located on a holy mountain possessing special qualities is found repeatedly in Psalms, with the surrounding area being considered an integral part of the Temple itself.

 The governmental organization which administers the site, the Jerusalem Islamic Waqf (part of the Jordanian government), have stated that the name "The Temple Mount" is a "strange and alien name" and a "newly-created Judaization term".
-In 2014, the Palestinian Liberation Organization (PLO) issued a press release urging journalists not to use the term "Temple Mount" when referring to the site.
+In 2014, the Palestine Liberation Organization (PLO) issued a press release urging journalists not to use the term "Temple Mount" when referring to the site.
 In 2017, it was reported that Waqf officials harassed archeologists such as Gabriel Barkay and tour guides who used the term at the site.
 According to Jan Turek and John Carman, in modern usage, the term Temple Mount can potentially imply support for Israeli control of the site.